Introducing Techera Syndicate, an Exclusive Collection of 99 New-Gen Utility NFTs

 Techera Syndicate collection goes live in late August

-According to the official announcement shared by Techera Solutions digital studio, its pioneering collection, Techera Syndicate, will be unveiled in August.
+According to the official announcement shared by Techera Solutions - an end-to-end NFT development studio, its pioneering collection, Techera Syndicate, will begin minting in August.

-Ninety-nine non-fungible tokens (NFTs) will be minted and distributed among Web3 enthusiasts.
-Their holders will form a new community of digital artists and commissioners: they will curate development, launching and collecting profits from a collective NFT project.
+Ninety-nine non-fungible tokens (NFTs) will be minted on a rolling basis from August to November.
+Their holders will form a new exclusive community of entrepreneurs, creators, and Web3 enthusiasts.
+These holders gain access to exclusive chat, video, and metaverse locations.
+Together they will brainstorm, vote, and be the creative force behind a collective NFT project.
+When the project launches, the holders will share in all of the profits from the NFT launch and the ongoing royalties.

-First, the holders of NFTs will decide on the style the collection will be released in: Anime, Pixel, 3D, Realistic, Animation or Cartoon options are available.
+Techera Solutions will complete all of the backend development for the NFT holders including: base art and trait design, NFT collection generation, smart contract creation & deployment, website design & development, roadmap & whitepaper creation, minting dApp built and integrated into website, security audit, and more.

-Then, the creators will shape the economics of the upcoming collections: Syndicate members will take part in referendums on the number of NFTs to release, the price of one token, the exact release date, royalties rates and so on.
+The Techera Syndicate holders will brainstorm and vote on different aspects of the collection including: The style of art, NFT collection size, utility, roadmap, NFT price, and launch date.

 Novel way of development and community building in NFTs